 Venerable Amaranatho was born in England and brought up in the Jewish faith, but in his late teens had severe doubts about the faith and left all religion behind to work within the computer industry.
 After time spent travelling the world and learning about meditation he took the decision to become a monk and resided and trained at Amaravati Monastery near Hemel Hempstead for eleven years.
 He has led residential retreats for families, young people, men’s retreats and creativity for adults.
 He is trained as a Source Process Breathwork therapist to use the breath for profound healing.
 He is deeply influenced by Ken Wilber’s Integral Approach and shadow work.
 His teachings are based on accepting and welcoming the way life is and allowing our natural wisdom to arise. www.playfulmonk.net

-Nick Scott has received the endorsement of the senior Western monks in the Ajahn Chah tradition to teach meditation retreats, and with their encouragement has taught in several European countries since 2003.
-This endorsement came after extensive spiritual training over thirty years, including ten years living at Chithurst Buddhist Monastery, long solitary retreats and walking pilgrimages with Buddhist monks.
+Nick Scott has taught in several European countries since 2003, after extensive spiritual training over thirty years, including ten years living at Chithurst Buddhist Monastery, long solitary retreats and walking pilgrimages with Buddhist monks.
 He is the co-author with Ajahn Sucitto of two books, Rude Awakenings and Great Patient One and is about to publish another with Ajahn Amaro.Nick’s teaching makes use of stories and anecdotes and is rooted in a profound understanding of ultimate reality and the path that leads to it.
 He emphasises the use of the Buddha’s insight teachings to understand how we cause our own suffering and separation from freedom, and the use of the teachings on compassion to undo this.

 Nick lives near Clarinbridge in Co.Galway and is a plant ecologist by profession, with a doctorate, but now prefers to lead a quiet life of contemplation and Dhamma teaching.